 Budget Hotel: The Cube Hotel – Part hotel, part hostel, the Cube Hotel has a stand-out cubist exterior.
 It also has lots of adventure-friendly features on the inside like a gear drying room, a lounge, and a shared kitchen so you can cook your own dinner.

 Camping – There are lots of places to camp in Revelstoke.
 In town you can stay at a few privately run campgrounds: Williamson Lake Campground, Revelstoke KOA Campgrounds and Cabins, or Lamplighter Campground.
+The Snowforest Campground at Mount Revelstoke National Park just opened in 2020 and I was lukcy enough to spend a few nights there.
+It has the nicest bathroom/shower building of any campground I’ve ever been to!
 If you’d rather stay in a provincial park, Blanket Creek and Martha Creek Provincial Parks are only a 20-30 minute drive away.

 So there you have it: 15 things to do in Revelstoke in summer.
 I think I’ll have to go back in the winter to make another “things to do in Revelstoke” list.
 I hear the snow is epic!
 What’s your favourite Revelstoke activity?
 Tell me in the comments.

 - The Best Hikes in Revelstoke, BC

 - Things to do in Mount Revelstoke National Park, Canada